britecharts/britecharts/CONTRIBUTING.md

 In order to work with the development version of the charts, we just need to run:

-    npm run demos:serve
+    yarn run demos:serve

 However, if you want to create the production version of the charts, you should run:

-    npm run prod
+    yarn run prod

-### NPM Tasks
+### yarn Tasks

 The build sequence consists of a small set of [Node][node] tasks.
-While you'll probably only need `npm run test` and `npm run prod` most of the time, the other tasks can be called independently or combined in order to see the docs.
+While you'll probably only need `yarn run test` and `yarn run prod` most of the time, the other tasks can be called independently or combined in order to see the docs.

 | Task                      | Description
 | ---                       | ---
-| `npm run test`            | Start the Karma runner that will test the project and keep watching for changes.
+| `yarn run test`            | Start the Karma runner that will test the project and keep watching for changes.
-| `npm run demos:serve`     | Serves the demos for our tutorials.
+| `yarn run demos:serve`     | Serves the demos for our tutorials.
-| `npm run docs`            | Compiles the docs with JSDoc and opens a browser showing them.
+| `yarn run docs`            | Compiles the docs with JSDoc and opens a browser showing them.
-| `npm run styles`          | Compiles the styles for the charts
+| `yarn run styles`          | Compiles the styles for the charts
-| `npm run prod`            | Build everything and generate the distribution version of the charts.
+| `yarn run prod`            | Build everything and generate the distribution version of the charts.
-| `npm run release`         | Create a new release of the library.
+| `yarn run release`         | Create a new release of the library.
-| `npm run release:minor`   | Create a new release of the library by bumping the second number of the version (1.N.1)
+| `yarn run release:minor`   | Create a new release of the library by bumping the second number of the version (1.N.1)
-| `npm run release:major`   | Create a new release of the library by bumping the third number of the version (N.1.1)
+| `yarn run release:major`   | Create a new release of the library by bumping the third number of the version (N.1.1)

-**Note that for running `npm run docs`, you will need to first have `npm run demos:serve` in a different terminal.
+**Note that for running `yarn run docs`, you will need to first have `yarn run demos:serve` in a different terminal.

 ## Project Structure